-- (1) Regularly publish issued certificates. - (2) Regularly publish revoked and suspended certificate information. - (3) Public the latest CP and CPS information. - (4) Repository access controls must follow the regulations in section 2.3.
+- (1) Publish the signed certificates, revoked certificates, or suspended certificates (if any, please refer to Section 4.9.13) according to Section 2.2. - (2) Regularly publish issued certificates. - (3) Publish the latest CP and CPS information. - (4) Repository access controls must follow the regulations in section 2.4. - (5) Ensure the accessibility and availability of the repository's data. - (6) Publish the result of the external audit.